 … is now public

 Frank Ocean is a master of setting his own rules.
-He changed the music paradigm with both of his albums but also showed you can rule without ubiquity.
-Opening his IG, with being able to see into history as of Max 2017, changed this mood.
-“I feel like there was dissonance between how I was seen by the audience and where I was actually, so that contributed to the decision to make my Instagram public“ he said in an interview for GQ in January 2019.
+He changed the music paradigm with both of his albums but also showed one can rule without ubiquity.
+Opening his IG, with being able to see into history as of March 2017 changed this mood.
+“I feel like there was dissonance between how I was seen by the audience and where I was actually, so that contributed to the decision to make my Instagram public,“ he said in an interview for GQ in January 2019.
 It’s significant that the interview was not conducted by a GQ editor who can ask rather unbiased questions but by Vegyn and Emmett Cruddas, Ocean’s friends and collaborators from Blonded Radio.
 No 10 Things Frank Ocean Can’t Live Without video was included.
 Just a convo with friends.

 One year after the post with 2017/18 cap, Ocean shared on his Instagram a video featuring skater Evan Mock.
 The video shares the vibe of Channel Orange and Blonde outro tracks.